Web Platform Market Pricing

 *Spreads apply during market hours.
 For individual shares our spread is added either side of the market spread.

-**Based on price levels observed on 15 September 2017, the margin required to open a £1/point position with a stop-loss attached at the minimum distance (i.e. 1 point outside the spread).
+**Based on price levels observed on 15 September 2017, the margin required for a professional client to open a £1/point position with a stop-loss attached at the minimum distance (i.e. 1 point outside the spread).

 ††The rebate is paid at the end of the month to clients who have traded in sufficient volume.
 Spreads in this column are reduced by the maximum rebate of 10%.